+What is the cottage cheese origin?
 For many people, cottage cheese is a key refrigerator staple that helps to liven up their everyday meals.
 But did you know that this delicious product has a pretty fascinating backstory?
 It’s true.
 People have been eating cottage cheese for centuries, and over the years many theories have popped up about where and how the dairy product was first developed.

 The name, too, has been a source of debate.
 So where does the name cottage cheese come from?
 In this post, we’ll separate fact from fiction.

-Origins of Cottage Cheese
+Cottage Cheese Origin

 Unveiling the Name